paulmars/paulmars.github.com/_posts/2012-11-16-shell-gamification.md

 Ok, stop laughing, I only spent 2 hours working on it.

 I wanted to actually learn the aliases I've carefully setup in my shell.
-I think up good ones, ones that I know I would use everyday.
-Then the obvious happens, I forget them and continue on exactly as before.
+The problem is that I think up new aliases, but forget them and continue on exactly as before.

-An example of things I don't learn
+An example of something I never remember or memorize.

 ```
 alias gcop = "git co -p"